Albert Almora: 2016

-Almora was promoted to the Cubs on June 7, 2016 when Jorge Soler was placed on the disabled list.
-He made his first MLB career start in left field on June 8, 2016 against the Philadelphia Phillies and on his first fielding opportunity threw out a runner at home to complete a double play.
+Almora was promoted to the Cubs on June 7, 2016, when Jorge Soler was placed on the disabled list.
+He made his first MLB career start in left field the next day against the Philadelphia Phillies and on his first fielding opportunity, he threw out a runner at home to complete a double play.
 The following day, he got his first major league hit.

-On November 2, 2016, in Game 7 of the 2016 World Series, Almora took over as a pinch runner for Kyle Schwarber, the Cubs designated hitter who opened the top of the 10th inning with a lead-off single to right.
+On November 2, 2016, in Game 7 of the 2016 World Series, Almora took over as a pinch runner for Kyle Schwarber, the Cubs' designated hitter who opened the top of the 10th inning with a lead-off single to right field.
 Almora advanced to second base on a rare tag-up play from first base thanks to a deep fly ball out hit by Kris Bryant.
 After Cleveland Indians pitcher Bryan Shaw intentionally walked Cubs first baseman Anthony Rizzo, Almora scored the go-ahead 7th run for the Cubs off of a double by Ben Zobrist.
-The Cubs went on to win the game 8-7, earning their first World Series victory since 1908 thanks in part to Almora's baserunning skill.
+The Cubs went on to win the game 8–7, earning their first World Series victory since 1908 thanks in part to Almora's baserunning skill.

 2017

 In 132 games, Almora finished the season with a .298 batting average, eight home runs, and 46 RBIs.
-He also changed the name on the back of his jersey from 'Almora Jr.' to just 'Almora.’
+He also changed the name on the back of his jersey from 'Almora Jr.' to just 'Almora.'

 2018

 On April 22, in an away game against the Colorado Rockies, Almora made three leaping catches in center field; in the first, second and ninth innings of the Cubs' 9–7 win.
-Almora finished his 2018 campaign batting .286 with five home runs and 41 RBIs in 152 games.
+Almora finished his 2018 campaign batting .286 with 5 home runs and 41 RBIs in 152 games.
 He was the final out of the 2018 NL Wild Card Game against Colorado, struck out by Scott Oberg to end the 13 inning, 2–1 Rockies victory.

 2019

 Almora opened the 2019 season on Chicago's 25-man roster.

+During a May series against the Houston Astros, Almora hit a foul ball that struck the head of a young fan in the stands.
+After the line drive struck the girl, Almora quickly reacted by placing his hands on his head and even falling to his knees.
+The girl was rapidly evacuated to the hospital and eventually diagnosed with a fractured skull.
+When interviewed by reporters, Almora appeared on the verge of crying when asked about the incident.

 2020

 Almora opened the 2020 season on Chicago's 26-man Opening Day roster but was optioned to the alternate training site, located in South Bend, Indiana.
-Before being sent down, Almora was platooning with Ian Happ, who the Cubs named their starting centerfielder.
-Almora was hitting .167 with five hits in 30 at-bats.
+Before being sent down, Almora was platooning with Ian Happ, who the Cubs named their starting center fielder.
+Almora batted .167 with five hits in 30 at-bats.
 He was optioned when the Cubs received Cameron Maybin from the Detroit Tigers.
 On December 2, Almora was non-tendered by the Cubs.